periodic table of software

 • Cross platform (e.g., runs on Windows, macOS, and Linux)

-• Supplimented with numerous specialized libraries for handeling specific types of data or problems (e.g., machine learning)
+• Supplimented with numerous, specialized libraries for handling specific types of data or problems (e.g., machine learning)

 • Supported by a helpful and welcoming community

 Learning to use a number of popular Python scientific libraries to solve chemical problems is one of the themes of this book.
 A Python library can be thought of as a tool pack with premade functions for performing common tasks in scientific data processing, analysis, and visualization.
-For example, the matplotlib library provides a variety of functions for creating a wide range of plots while the SciPy library contains functions for tasks such as Fourier transforming data and finding peaks in spectra.
+For example, the matplotlib library provides a variety of functions for creating a wide range of plots while the scikit-learn library contains functions and resources for machine learning.

 Organization of Book#